-OSU Center for Veterinary Health Sciences Early Admission Program
+OSU College of Veterinary Medicine Early Admission Program

 Students accepted to this program agree to complete their bachelor's degree within four years (or less) along with all pre-veterinary required courses and maintain the designated 3.5 GPA each semester of their undergraduate career.
 Students who finish the Early Admission Program are provisionally guaranteed a seat in the Doctor of Veterinary Medicine (DVM) program once they have completed all requirements.

 Rural and Underserved Primary Care 3+1 Program

 The OSU College of Osteopathic Medicine (OSU-COM) seeks to admit students who desire to become primary care physicians in rural and underserved Oklahoma.
 The 3+1 Program is available to students majoring in animal science or biochemistry and molecular biology and animal science in the Ferguson College of Agriculture as providing rigorous academic preparation for a variety of careers.
 Utilizing either of these curricula for the first three years combined with the OSU-COM first year curriculum as their fourth year, students in the program are able to earn a bachelor’s degree from OSU.
 Students then progress through the second, third and fourth years of the rural and underserved osteopathic medical track to graduate with a Doctor of Osteopathic Medicine (D.O.) degree.